History of Tyre, Lebanon: Persian period (539–332 BC)

 The Achaemenid Empire of the Persian king Cyrus the Great conquered the city in 539 BC.
 The Persians divided Phoenicia into four vassal kingdoms: Sidon, Tyre, Arwad, and Byblos.
 They prospered, furnishing fleets for Persian kings.
 However, when Cambyses II organised a war campaign against Carthage, Tyre refused to sail against its daughter city.

 Under Persian sovereignty, Tyre – like the other Phoenician city-states – was at first allowed to keep its own kings, but eventually the old system of royal families was abolished.
 Tyre's economy continued to rely largely on the production of purple dye from Murex shellfish, which appeared on a silver coin of Tyre around 450–400 BC, when the city started minting its own currency.
-Other motives on coins included dolphins.
+Other motifs on coins included dolphins.
 Herodotus visited Tyre around 450 BC and found the temple of Melqart.

 According to Roman historian Justin, an insurrection of slaves took place during the Persian period, which spared only the life of one slave-master named Straton – who was then selected by the former slaves to be the new king and established a dynasty.
 In 392 BC Evagoras, the Prince of Cyprus, started a revolt against the Persian rule with Athenian and Egyptian support.
 His forces took Tyre by assault – or by secret consent of the Tyrians.
 However, after ten years he terminated the rebellion and Tyre once again came under Persian control.
 It abstained from Sidon's insurgency in 352 BC and profited commercially from the destruction of the neighbouring city.